elastic/kibana/x-pack/plugins/actions/README.md

   - `config` (optional) Joi object validation
 - `executor` (function): A function to be called for executing an action.

-Action type executors are provided the following:
+Action type executors are provided the following as the first argument object:

 - `services`:
   - `callCluster`: use this to do elasticsearch queries on the cluster Kibana connects to.
 NOTE: This currently authenticates as the Kibana internal user, this will change in a future PR.
   - `savedObjectsClient`: use this to manipulate saved objects.
-NOTE: This currently uses the saved objects repository which bypasses security and user authorization.
+NOTE: This currently only works when security is disabled.
+A future PR will add support for enabled security using Elasticsearch API tokens.
   - `log`: use this to create server logs.
+(This is the same function as server.log)
 - `config`: The decrypted configuration given to an action
 - `params`: Parameters for the execution